 One of the most outstanding aspects of our relationship with Pears Foundation is their personal engagement in our charity’s ambitions.
 They remain actively engaged with us, living through the ups and downs of our development and growth.
 Their commitment and understanding has built a strong sense of trust and mutual respect which has created a high level of confidence and ambition for our partnership.
-They are always keen to discuss how their support can continue to assist us in delivering our objectives.Peter Westgarth, Chief Executive,
+They are always keen to discuss how their support can continue to assist us in delivering our objectives.Ruth Marvel, Chief Executive,

 DofE is an embodiment of everything Pears Foundation believes in.
 By empowering young people to drive their own success and offering a focus for their endeavours, DofE is investing in their lives for the long term.
 What they learn here stays with them as they find their path in life, whether that's their education, their career or the community they live in.
 This is an investment in Britain's next generation, delivered at the right time and in the right way.Sir Trevor Pears CMG

-The Duke of Edinburgh’s Award (DofE) has given millions of young people in Britain support and encouragement as they seek to improve their own lives and the lives of others in their community.
+Since its establishment in 1956 the DofE has given millions of young people in Britain support and encouragement as they seek to improve their own lives and the lives of others in their community.
 Regardless of their background or the challenges they face in life, DofE helps them gain a sense of achievement and value through organised activities and expeditions, all leading up to a widely respected award, recognised by employers and universities.

-- Physical: The physical section focuses on long-term health and fitness, from dance to football and rock climbing.
+- The physical section focuses on long-term health and fitness, from dance to football and rock climbing.